AlgoGenesis/C/Linked_list/Circular_Linked_list/deletion/at_the_end/readme.md

-# Circular Linked List - Deletion at the End
+# Circular Linked List - Deletion from the End

 This program contains an implementation of a **Circular Linked List** with the ability to **delete a node from the end** of the list.